izenynn/libft/README.md

 make
 ```

-- Include libft.h in the header of your C file or files
+- Include libft.h in the header of your C file

 ```c
 #include <libft.h>